 Violation of this policy is considered a serious offense that endangers the safety of anyone on college premises.
 Any person violating this policy may be required to leave college premises.
-Employees violating this policy are subjeto suspension or di ect to discipline, up to smissal from school. and including terr nination.
-Students violating this polic y are subject ·
+Employees violating this policy are subject to discipline, up to and including termination.
+Students violating this policy are subject to suspension or dismissal from school.